Engee documentation

 Syntax Description Example

-every(n, tick).
+every(n, tick)

-n - positive integer or expression.
+n is a positive integer or expression.

 every(3, tick)